1 Introduction

 2.1 Creation, update and quality assurance

-The Group Data Protection Officer is responsible for creating and updating these public data protection guidelines.
+The Group Data Protection Officer is responsible for creating and updating this Public Data Protection Guideline.

-As part of quality assurance, the Group Data Protection Officer inspects the contents to make sure they are both accurate and up to date.
+As part of our Quality Assurance procedures, the Group Data Protection Officer verifies the contents to make sure they are both accurate and up to date.

-The public data protection guidelines may be adapted during the year and must be submitted to a quality assurance process at least once every three years.
+The Public Data Protection Guideline may be amended during the course of a year and must be submitted to a Quality Assurance process at least once every three years.

 • establishes the strategic data protection guidelines and ensures their implementation in the area of validity,